xtyrrell/thoughtsheet/backend/README.md

 It uses Express and MongoDB with Mongoose, and is written in TypeScript.

+## New Local Development Docker Setup

+I'm trying to get a `docker-compose` setup where you can get the whole backend running with just `docker-compose up` in this directory.
+It seems to work but I think you might have to manually install the dependencies (run `npm i`).

 ## Getting started

 To get the backend server up and running locally follow these steps.

 ### Prerequisites

+* I'm working on a docker-compose setup where you just need Docker and can just run `docker-compose up`.

 * You'll need a recent version of **Node.js** installed (the exact version is in `.tool-versions`).
 I recommend using [asdf](https://asdf-vm.com/#/core-manage-asdf) to easily install and manage multiple versions, but any installation method should work.
 * You can install **Docker** if you'd like to run a local MongoDB without installing: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).
 You will want to add yourself to the `docker` group so `docker` commands don't require `sudo`, see the [postinstall steps](https://docs.docker.com/engine/install/linux-postinstall/).
 Then you can set the `MONGO_URL` environment variable in your `.env` file to your local MongoDB connection string URL to use as your development database.